lintian0616/cBioPortalTutorial/README.md

 ### Example 7: cBioPortal Patient View

-* Query KRAS NRAS in Endometrial TCGA and Investigate the case with co-occurring oncogenic RAS mutations.
+* [Query KRAS NRAS in Endometrial TCGA](http://www.cbioportal.org/index.do?session_id=59f0fe51498e5df2e2973452&show_samples=false&) and Investigate [the case](http://www.cbioportal.org/case.do?case_id=TCGA-B5-A0JV&cancer_study_id=ucec_tcga_pub) with co-occurring oncogenic RAS mutations.
+	* Explore the distribution of the variant allele frequencies of the major oncogenic mutations.
+Are the NRAS and KRAS mutations clonal or subclonal?
+* An endometrioid cancer case